jflheureux/jflh-website/_posts/2017-05-12-presentations-i-will-attend-at-sugcon-eu-2017.md

 #### Sitecore and ReactJS - by Richard Seal

-I have worked with Richard at the last Sitecore Hackathon and he seemed very knowledgeable on using front-end frameworks like Angular with Sitecore.
+I have worked with Richard at the last Sitecore Hackathon and he seemed very knowledgeable in using front-end frameworks like Angular with Sitecore.
 His presentation about React is well timed as I will probably have to use it soon.

 ### 14:30